It came out of nowhere

 William Shakespeare, Sonnet 75.
 ‘So are you to my thoughts as food to life.’

 ‘Sooner or later, I thought, you’re going to have to speak up.’
 Pond, by Claire-Louise Bennett, the words at the bottom of page 127.
-The whole atmosphere of that particular section returned to me quite suddenly, just now, in the shower.

 L.B.Files: Iguil (Abel Salaocoe, Giovanni Sollima, Manchester Collective).

 ‘Alertness is the hidden discipline of familiarity.’
 David Whyte, Everything is Waiting for You.
-What is it to live according to the discipline of poetry.

 The opening pages of Flights by Olga Tokarczuk.